rancher/rke2/docs/install/install_options/install_options.md

 ### Configuration File

-By default, RKE2 will launch with the values present in the YAML file located at `/etc/rancher/rke2/config.yaml`.
+By default, RKE2 will launch with the values present in the YAML (not .yml) file located at `/etc/rancher/rke2/config.yaml`.

 An example of a basic `server` config file is below: